andrekovac/sei-flex-movies-api/readme.md

 4. remind students about the `commentSchema` that we created when we wrote the movieSchema - we are now going to create operations to use this scema and add comments to our movies
 5. Add a route for creating a comment to the router
 6. Test the new route in postman/insomnia (depending if they got postman set up in the previous lesson).
 When you test the route, show that the mongoose schema handles the validation by first creating a comment that has no rating.
 You will get an error in insomnia/postman.
 Add the rating (required field in the model) and the error goes away).
+7. Add a function to the commentController to delete a comment.
+8. Add the delete route to the router
+9. Test the delete comment route in insomnia/postman